 How would you feel, if I’d say this entire beach is left to you and ‘just’ you.
 Fascinating right?

-By this rocky beach left in pure tranquility, somewhere I felt I have found a home in a faraway land.
+By this rocky beach left in pure tranquillity, somewhere I felt I have found a home in a faraway land.

 Poladpur – Mahabaleshwar – Sajjangad, Maharashtra